RipeMetrics

 Running both frontends simultaneously cost extra infrastructure, but it eliminated the risk of a failed big-bang cutover.
 Feature flags let us validate the React app with power users first, catch edge cases, and roll back per-client if needed.
 The 6-second improvement in response times justified the migration cost within the first month.

-AI Chatbot Architecture
+AI Chatbot & Voice AI Architecture

-Multi-Tenant RAG with Streaming Responses
+Multi-Tenant RAG with Dual-LLM Failover

 Each client's website content, FAQs, and documentation gets embedded via OpenAI's text-embedding-ada-002 and stored in a namespaced Pinecone index.
 Namespaces provide hard tenant isolation — one client's vectors never appear in another's search results.